EventStore/documentation/docs/cloud/faq.md

 #### Are there plans to support automatic disk resize?

 Currently, you have to resize the disks yourself.
 Disks can be expanded on-demand without downtime.
-Because cloud providers limit how often disk resize operations can be performed the Event Store Cloud may enforce a waiting period on recently resized clusters before they can get resized again.
+Because cloud providers limit how often disk resize operations can be performed the Kurrent Cloud may enforce a waiting period on recently resized clusters before they can get resized again.

+#### Can I switch a cluster from private to publicly accessible or vice versa?

+We don't support switching clusters from private to publicly accessible or vice versa.
+If you find yourself in a situation where you need to do that, you can take a [backup](ops/README.md#manual-backup) of the existing cluster, and [restore](ops/README.md#restore-from-backup) that backup to the network you need.

 ## Migrating to Cloud

-#### How can I migrate data from my self-hosted database to Event Store Cloud?
+#### How can I migrate data from my self-hosted database to Kurrent Cloud?

 We have a [replication tool](use/migration.md), which is available now.
 It has certain limitations, especially with performance.
 Get in touch, so we can help you to analyse your setup and requirements, before we can recommend using the replication tool.